USPTO 2015–2025 USPTO PatentsView US Corporation

 What technology areas does Cerebras Systems Inc. focus on?

 Cerebras Systems Inc.'s top technology area is G06N (COMPUTING ARRANGEMENTS BASED ON SPECIFIC COMPUTATIONAL MODELS) with 27 patents.
-The company has filed patents in 14 CPC subclasses total.
+Grants appear in 14 CPC subclasses total.

-Is Cerebras Systems Inc.'s patent filing rate increasing or decreasing?
+Is Cerebras Systems Inc.'s patent grant rate increasing or decreasing?

-Cerebras Systems Inc.'s recent filing velocity is +500% compared to the prior five-year period.
-This indicates accelerating innovation.
+Cerebras Systems Inc.'s recent grant velocity is +457% compared to the prior five-year period (grant years, not application filing dates).
+This indicates accelerating grant output.

 What does claim depth mean for Cerebras Systems Inc.'s patents?